aurelia/router/doc/article/en-US/router-configuration.md

   * `settings` is equal to the property `settings` of `config` object.
   * `router` is a reference for AppRouter.
   * Other properties includes `relativeHref` and `order`.

+### Navigation States

+The router contains a number of additional properties that indicate the current status of router navigation.
+These properties are only set on the base router, i.e. not in child routers.
+Additionally, these properties are all with respect to browser history which extends past the lifecycle of the router itself.

+* `router.isNavigating`: `true` if the router is currently processing a navigation.
+* `router.isNavigatingFirst`: `true` if the router is navigating into the app for the first time in the browser session.
+* `router.isNavigatingNew`: `true` if the router is navigating to a page instance not in the browser session history.
+This is triggered when the user clicks a link or the navigate function is called explicitly.
+* `router.isNavigatingForward`: `true` if the router is navigating forward in the browser session history.
+This is triggered when the user clicks the forward button in their browser.
+* `router.isNavigatingBack`: `true` if the router is navigating back in the browser session history.
+This is triggered when the user clicks the back button in their browser or when the `navigateBack()` function is called.
+* `router.isNavigatingRefresh`: `true` if the router is navigating due to a browser refresh.
+* `router.isExplicitNavigation`: `true` if the router is navigating due to explicit call to navigate function(s).
+* `router.isExplicitNavigationBack`: `true` if the router is navigating due to explicit call to navigateBack function.

 ## [Options](aurelia-doc://section/2/version/1.0.0)